Mat-O-Lab/TablesToCSV/README.md

 # TablesToCSV
-Aims to convert tables in pds or Excel Spreedsheets to a uniform CSV format
+Aims to convert tables in PDFs or Excel Spreadsheets to a uniform CSV format

 # CONTENTS OF THIS README
-1) REQUIREMENTS: Things you need to get done, before you can use this webapp.
+1) REQUIREMENTS: Things you need to get done, before you can use this web app.
 2) HOW TO USE THE APP: Simple instructions on how to navigate and use the app.
-3) EXAMPLE INPUT/OUPUT: We give an example of a pdf file conversion into csvs
+3) EXAMPLE INPUT/OUTPUT: We give an example of a PDF file conversion into CSVs
 4) DOCKER: How to start the app with Docker

 # REQUIREMENTS

 Please note that this is a "quick and dirty" type of setup.
-For a clean setup, install all packages into a virtual evironment, using venv or anaconda.
-Alternatively one could use Docker.
+For a clean setup, install all packages into a virtual environment, using venv or anaconda.
+Alternatively, one could use Docker.
 <br>

 1) Download the repository by either cloning the repository with git